f1tenth/f1tenth_doc/getting_started/firmware/index.rst

 .. _doc_build_car_firmware:

-Install F1TENTH Driver Stack
+Install RoboRacer Driver Stack
 ==============================
 .. note:: This section assumes that you have already completed :ref:`Building the Car <doc_build_car>` and :ref:`System Configuration <doc_software_setup>`.

 At the end of this section, you will have the VESC tuned and the lidar connection completed.

 **Required Equipment:**
-	* Fully built F1TENTH vehicle
+	* Fully built RoboRacer vehicle
 	* (see each section for more required equipment)

 **Difficulty Level:** Intermediate-Advanced